How to Redact in Clio Without Losing the Original File (2026)

 Malpractice risk

-If a client's matter later requires the original — for appeal, for a related proceeding, for regulatory response — and it's been permanently altered, the firm faces malpractice exposure.
+If a client's matter later requires the original for an appeal, a related proceeding, or a regulatory response, and it's been permanently altered, the firm faces malpractice exposure.
 Professional liability insurers have flagged document destruction (including inadvertent destruction through software workflows) as a growing claims category.

 How most tools get this wrong